 Director of the Elgar Chorale

 Piers was appointed Director of Music of the Elgar Chorale in January 2015.
-During his career he has been involved with many choirs as conductor, assistant conductor and chorus master.
-Singing, organ playing, composing and teaching are large part of his life too.
+Working with many choirs as conductor, assistant conductor and chorus master, during his career, while singing, organ playing, composing and teaching are a large part of his life too.

 Piers began his musical career singing – as a boy chorister at St Paul’s Cathedral, London.
 An organist since his teens, he was Organ Scholar at his school, Christ’s Hospital.
 He continued to play during his time at Wells Cathedral and as a Choral Scholar at Clare College, Cambridge.
 After graduating, he continued his studies at the Guildhall School of Music and Drama, London.

 In the field of opera, Piers has worked in European opera houses including Staatsoper Berlin, Le Théâtre des Champs Elysées Paris, and the Netherlands Nationale Reisopera.
-From 2002 to 2004 he was Chorus Master at Scottish Opera and conducted La Bohème (Puccini) and Aida (Verdi).
+Chorus Master from 2002 to 2004 at Scottish Opera, Piers conducted La Bohème (Puccini) and Aida (Verdi).
 From September 2004 until 2009, he was Chorus Master at Le Théâtre Royal de La Monnaie in Brussels.
 There he worked on around 40 operas on stage and in concert.

 From 1996 to 2012 Piers Maxim was Assistant Conductor to René Jacobs and worked on many Handel operas and oratorios.
 Piers made his USA debut conducting Die Zauberflöte (Mozart) in New York in April 2007.
 This same production toured South Africa in September 2007, where Piers received glowing critiques.
 In October 2010 Piers conducted the first performance of a staged baroque opera in China – Handel’s Semele.